Android Users Face ‘Epic’ Security Threats After Exclusive Fortnite Release

 Fortnite Battle Royale is the latest game developed by Epic Games which allows up to 100 players at a time to battle each other online in order to be crowned last one standing.
 Since its release in 2017, the game has drawn in over 125 million users worldwide and reportedly earned over $126 million in revenue in February of this year alone.
 The game is currently free to download and play on all platforms, with all revenue coming from the in-app purchase of ‘V-bucks’, the in-game currency that can be used to buy character outfits, tools or weapons to enhance performance and gaming experience.

 However, it seems that the actual reason for the change is much more financially motivated.
 Currently, both Apple and Google charge a 30% ‘store tax’ for all apps downloaded from their respective stores, but Sweeney believes that this fee is “disproportionate to the cost of the services these stores perform, such as payment processing, download bandwidth, and customer service.”
 Bypassing the Google Play Store will therefore allow Epic Games to retain one hundred percent of the revenue they earn from in-app purchases, even at the cost of the security of customers.

 Following the announcement of Epic’s plans, there have been numerous concerns expressed by security experts regarding the safety of Android devices, as side-loading software onto a device can be an extremely dangerous practice.
-APKs and apps can come from any source and be posted by anyone, which makes it easy to side-load malicious apps or software onto a device.
+APKs and apps can come from any source and be posted by anyone.
+This makes it easy to side-load malicious apps or software onto a device.
 Unlike Apple devices which do not allow the download of apps from third-party sites without jail-breaking the phone, Android devices can easily be taken advantage of by fake apps or websites created to look like official Fortnite products that then install malware onto the device or attempt to steal user data.

 Implications for business

-To prevent a situation like this, in the case of desktop devices, many companies install anti-virus software or limit employee access to certain sites and downloads.
-Generally employees understand that work laptops or desktop computers are specifically for work purposes and will therefore have restrictions and security controls that could interfere with the employee’s freedom.
-However when it comes to mobile devices, employees tend to have a different set of expectations.
-As inherently personal devices, mobile phones generally have no physical indication of being a corporate tool and therefore employees are less inclined to permit the enforcement of access restrictions, especially while outside of the office.
+To prevent a situation like this, in the case of desktop devices, many companies install anti-virus software.
+Another approach is limiting employee access to certain sites and downloads.
+Generally, employees understand that work laptops or desktop computers are specifically for work purposes.
+Therefore, they accept restrictions and security controls that could interfere with the employee’s freedom.
+However, when it comes to mobile devices, employees tend to have a different set of expectations.
+As inherently personal devices, mobile phones generally have no physical indication of being a corporate tool.
+Therefore, employees are less inclined to permit the enforcement of access restrictions, especially while outside of the office.

-Corrata’s Internet Security solution permits the side-loading of legitimate apps from third party sources but blocks and alerts the user of any malicious material that attempts to gain access to the device.
+Corrata’s Internet Security solution permits the side-loading of legitimate apps from third party sources.
+However, it blocks and alerts the user of any malicious material that attempts to gain access to the device.
 Android users can enable their ‘Unknown Sources’ setting to download Fortnite and any other apps they may require from third-party sources and continue using their mobile device as they please, however with Corrata, the organization can also have peace of mind that the device and the sensitive data it may hold will be protected.
 So although Fortnite’s release may not have such dire effects for players as initially thought, it may just signal the end of the game for the Google Play Store as we know it.